Mike-Shu/udujs/docs/en/custom-settings.md

 ## allowColorization <code>boolean | client only</code>

 Allow coloring of the displayed information.
-This parameter is applicable only to the console on the browser.
+This parameter is applicable **only to the console on the browser**.
 Turn it off if the browser does not correctly color the text in the console.
 Valid values are <code>true</code> or <code>false</code>.
 The default value is <code>true</code>.